sszuev/flashcards_java/README.md

 ## OpenTutor - a flashcard system to learn words

+### Notice

+**The activity in this repository is frozen.
+The new project's home is https://github.com/crowdproj/opentutor**

 A simple opensource application that provides flashcards to learn foreign words.
 It is supposed to be similar to Lingvo Tutor.
 Right now it is under development.